yang-sec/bdsas/README.md

 # BD-SAS

-BD-SAS is a blockchain-based decentralized spectrum access system (SAS) designed for enabled decentralized and automated dynamic spectrum sharing (DSS).
-It decentralizes the current SAS as has been deploted for the CBRS band and achieves (1) fault tolerance to individual SAS server failures and (2) automation of spectrum management functions.
+BD-SAS is a blockchain-based decentralized spectrum access system (SAS) designed to enable dynamic spectrum sharing (DSS).
+It decentralizes the current SAS as has been deployed for the CBRS band and achieves (1) fault tolerance to individual SAS server failures and (2) automatic synchronization of spectrum allocations.

 # G-Chain Emulation
 G-Chain Regulator contract source code: contracts/G-Chain_Regulate.sol